uprety/bulk-email-processor/README.md

 3. Message Broker Server
 ```

-3. Configure all the folloing environmental variables.
+3. Configure all the following environmental variables in your current session.
 ```
 BEP_SERVER_URL="this app url where end user hit the addresss for backend; it is usually http://localhost:3030 in development" BEP_ENV="development"